samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 > [!NOTE]
 >You will use the test_data.jsonl file, located in the data folder from the ULTRACHAT_200k dataset downloaded in the previous blog posts, as the dataset to evaluate the fine-tuned model.

-# Evaluate the performance of your custom copilot in the Azure AI Studio
+# Evaluate the performance of your model in Azure AI Studio

 In this exercise, you'll explore built-in and custom evaluations to assess and compare the performance of your AI applications with the Azure AI Studio.